igrishaev/pg2/docs/prepared-statement-cache.md

 []
 ~~~

 We don't have any.
-But as soon as we execute a first query, its prepared
+But as soon as we execute a query, its prepared statement
-statement takes place in the `pg_prepared_statements` view:
+takes place in the `pg_prepared_statements` view:

 ~~~clojure